 Attractive rebates for products such as cell phones, computers, spas, and mattresses often entice consumers into purchases from companies that promise money back, or partial or full reimbursement at a later date.
 Despite the appearance of a good deal, companies may use the rebates to convince consumers to buy products with the hopes that they will not take the time and effort to fulfill rebates, some of which may contain obstacles.
-In fact some companies count on customers not bothering to claim their rebates at all.
+In fact, according to a report in the Wall Street Journal, some companies count on customers not bothering to claim their rebates at all.